Legobas/mqtt4rclone/README.md

 The default MQTT topic where the Rclone response is sent to is: `mqtt4rclone/response`.
-This topic can be changed by the setting configuration option `response_topic`, so any MQTT client, like Node-RED, can process the Rclone response for other actions.
+This topic can be changed by the setting configuration option `response_topic`, so any MQTT client can receive the Rclone response and process it.

 ## Autosync